ossd-s23/nicoleSosa-weekly/_posts/2023-04-09-Week11-Reflections-on-Group-Project-and-Cathedral-and-the-Bazaar.md

 ---
 layout: post
-title: Week 11 - Reflections on Stand Up Reports, The Cathedral and the Bazaar, and Group Work
+title: Week 11 - Reflections on Group Project and Cathedral and the Bazaar
 ---

 ## **Stand up reports**